Tulip Fever: Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 10% based on 60 reviews, with an average rating of 4.4/10.
-The site's critical consensus reads, "Tulip Fever is a lush, handsomely-mounted period piece undone by uninspired dialogue and excessive plotting."
+The site's critical consensus reads: "Tulip Fever is a lush, handsomely-mounted period piece undone by uninspired dialogue and excessive plotting."
 On Metacritic, which assigns a normalised average rating to reviews, the film has an average score of 38 out of 100, based on 21 critics, indicating "generally unfavorable reviews".

-Writing for Rolling Stone, Peter Travers gave the film 1 star out of 4, saying, "Tulip Fever, which was shot in 2014 but only hitting theatres now after years of re-cutting, retooling and release-date reshuffling, should have been allowed to die on the vine [...]
+Writing for Rolling Stone, Peter Travers gave the film one star out of four, saying: "Tulip Fever, which was shot in 2014 but only hitting theatres now after years of re-cutting, retooling and release-date reshuffling, should have been allowed to die on the vine [...]
 The film just sits there onscreen like a wilting flower with nothing to nourish it."

 In December 2018, it was released in several cinemas across the UK.
-It was reviewed by Adam White of The Daily Telegraph, as "handsome yet cripplingly dull Tulip Fever is every bit a throwback to that age of Chocolat and Captain Corelli’s Mandolin" and it suffers from "clumsy post-production work".
+It was reviewed by Adam White of The Daily Telegraph as "handsome yet cripplingly dull Tulip Fever is every bit a throwback to that age of Chocolat and Captain Corelli’s Mandolin" and that it suffered from "clumsy post-production work".
 It was also the penultimate film to be produced by The Weinstein Company, prior to its closure on 16 July 2018.